cloudant/sync-android/doc/index-querying.md

 #### Defining an index

-The `FieldIndexFunction` class allows indexing a document by a top-level field (those existing at the root of the JSON document).
+The `FieldIndexer` class allows indexing a document by a top-level field (those existing at the root of the JSON document).

 We'll use this document as our example: